 If you get an error message that says,

-Invalid path, or not a Lucene index., check that there is actually data that was indexed (ie. you have added customers in your system before trying to open the customer index).
+Invalid path, or not a Lucene index., check that there is actually data that was indexed (ie. you have added products in your system before trying to open the product index).
 A directory that has a Lucene index will contain the files

 segments_ [X], as well as other files with the extensions: